-a.In response to a request for information, to connect the Board or other ICANN body with appropriate sources of technical expertise.
+In response to a request for information, to connect the Board or other ICANN body with appropriate sources of technical expertise.
 This component of the TLG role covers circumstances in which ICANN seeks an authoritative answer to a specific technical question.
 Where information is requested regarding a particular technical standard for which a TLG organization is responsible, that request shall be directed to that TLG organization.

-b.As an ongoing “watchdog” activity, to advise the Board of the relevance and progress of technical developments in the areas covered by each organization’s scope that could affect Board decisions or other ICANN actions, and to draw attention to global technical standards issues that affect policy development within the scope of ICANN’s mission.
+As an ongoing “watchdog” activity, to advise the Board of the relevance and progress of technical developments in the areas covered by each organization’s scope that could affect Board decisions or other ICANN actions, and to draw attention to global technical standards issues that affect policy development within the scope of ICANN’s Mission.
 This component of the TLG role covers circumstances in which ICANN is unaware of a new development, and would therefore otherwise not realize that a question should be asked.

-4.TLG Procedures.
+TLD Procedures.
 The TLG shall not have officers or hold meetings, nor shall it provide policy advice to the Board as a committee (although TLG organizations may individually be asked by the Board to do so as the need arises in areas relevant to their individual charters).
 Neither shall the TLG debate or otherwise coordinate technical issues across the TLG organizations; establish or attempt to establish unified positions; or create or attempt to create additional layers or structures within the TLG for the development of technical standards or for any other purpose.

-5.Technical Work with the IETF.
-The TLG shall have no involvement with the ICANN’s work for the Internet Engineering Task Force (IETF), Internet Research Task Force, or the Internet Architecture Board (IAB), as described in the IETF-ICANN Memorandum of Understanding Concerning the Technical Work of the Internet Assigned Numbers Authority ratified by the Board on 10 March 2000.
+Technical Work with the IETF.
+The TLG shall have no involvement with ICANN’s work for the Internet Engineering Task Force (IETF), Internet Research Task Force, or the Internet Architecture Board (IAB), as described in the IETF-ICANN Memorandum of Understanding Concerning the Technical Work of the Internet Assigned Numbers Authority ratified by the Board on 10 March 2000 and any supplemental agreements thereto.

-6.Individual Technical Experts.
+Individual Technical Experts.
 Each TLG organization shall designate two individual technical experts who are familiar with the technical standards issues that are relevant to ICANN’s activities.
 These 8 experts shall be available as necessary to determine, through an exchange of e-mail messages, where to direct a technical question from ICANN when ICANN does not ask a specific TLG organization directly.

-Article XII: BOARD AND TEMPORARY COMMITTEES
+BOARD AND TEMPORARY COMMITTEES

-Section 1.
 BOARD COMMITTEES

 The Board may establish one or more committees of the Board, which shall continue to exist until otherwise determined by the Board.
-Only Directors may be appointed to a Committee of the Board.
+Only Directors may be appointed to a Committee of the Board; provided, that a Liaison may be appointed as a liaison to a Committee of the Board consistent with their non-voting capacity.
 If a person appointed to a Committee of the Board ceases to be a Director, such person shall also cease to be a member of any Committee of the Board.
 Each Committee of the Board shall consist of two or more Directors.
 The Board may designate one or more Directors as alternate members of any such committee, who may replace any absent member at any meeting of the committee.
-Committee members may be removed from a committee at any time by a two-thirds (2/3) majority vote of all members of the Board; provided, however, that any Director or Directors which are the subject of the removal action shall not be entitled to vote on such an action or be counted as a member of the Board when calculating the required two-thirds (2/3) vote; and, provided further, however, that in no event shall a Director be removed from a committee unless such removal is approved by not less than a majority of all members of the Board.
+Committee members may be removed from a committee at any time by a two-thirds (2/3) majority vote of all Directors; provided, however, that any Director or Directors which are the subject of the removal action shall not be entitled to vote on such an action or be counted as a Director when calculating the required two-thirds (2/3) vote; and, provided further, however, that in no event shall a Director be removed from a committee unless such removal is approved by not less than a majority of all Directors.

-Section 2.
 POWERS OF BOARD COMMITTEES